svcheng/CSC612M-SIMD-Programming-Project/README.md

   - Computes and prints sample values from each kernel (full vector if $n <= 10$, otherwise first/last 5 values).
 - Benchmarking:
   - Runs each kernel $i$ times (configurable in main.c through the constant variable $TEST_NUM$) and reports the average wall-time in milliseconds via $QueryPerformanceCounter$.
-  -
-  Here’s a cleaned-up, publication-ready version of your section.
-It keeps all the technical context and figure references but makes the formatting consistent and concise, as if for a formal report or GitHub README:

 ---